42Pupusas/RoadRunner/README.md

 Client is in charge of aggregating ride requests and allowing drivetrs to offer LN invoices to the server for HTLC creation.
 Displays offers for users, retrieves invoice status events and allows users to send cancellation events.
 Aggregates profile and reputation events.

-### Key management

-As no key management extensions have been implemented yet, you should create a unique key for testing of this service.
-Key generation tools are available within the webpage [here](https://roadrunner.lat/settings/), but you are welcome to use your own keygen tools.

 ## Microservices

 Two independent bots are running on the server, listening for user events on the relay.
 Each bot holds a copy of a private key, so users can identify backend events by the server public key.
 This also allows other clients to tag these microservices, effectively turning the Nostr relay into a public API.